Portland, Maine: History

 The peninsula was settled in 1632 as a fishing and trading village named Casco.
 When the Massachusetts Bay Colony took over Casco Bay in 1658, the town's name changed again to Falmouth.
 In 1676, the village was destroyed by the Abenaki during King Philip's War.
 It was rebuilt.
 During King William's War, a raiding party of French and their native allies attacked and largely destroyed it again in the Battle of Fort Loyal (1690).

 On October 18, 1775, Falmouth was burned in the Revolution by the Royal Navy under command of Captain Henry Mowat.
 Following the war, a section of Falmouth called The Neck developed as a commercial port and began to grow rapidly as a shipping center.
-In 1786, the citizens of Falmouth formed a separate town in Falmouth Neck and named it Portland, after the isle off the coast of Dorset, England.
+In 1786, the citizens of Falmouth formed a separate town in Falmouth Neck and named it Portland, after the Isle of Portland off the coast of Dorset, England.
+The word Portland is derived from the Old English word Portlanda, which means "land surrounding a harbor".

 Portland's economy was greatly stressed by the Embargo Act of 1807 (prohibition of trade with the British), which ended in 1809, and the War of 1812, which ended in 1815.
 In 1820, Maine was established as a state with Portland as its capital.
-In 1832, the capital was moved north and East to Augusta.
+In 1832, the capital was moved north and east to Augusta.
 In 1851, Maine led the nation by passing the first state law prohibiting the sale of alcohol except for "medicinal, mechanical or manufacturing purposes."
-The law subsequently became known as the Maine Law, as 18 states quickly followed.
-On June 2, 1855, the Portland Rum Riot occurred.
+The law subsequently became known as the Maine law, as eighteen other states quickly followed.
+The Portland Rum Riot occurred on June 2, 1855.

 In 1853, upon completion of the Grand Trunk Railway to Montreal, Portland became the primary ice-free winter seaport for Canadian exports.
-The Portland Company, located on Fore Street, manufactured more than 600 19th-century steam locomotives, as well as engines for trains and boats, fire engines and other railroad transportation equipment.
+The Portland Company, located on Fore Street, manufactured more than six hundred 19th-century steam locomotives, as well as engines for trains and boats, fire engines and other railroad transportation equipment.
 The Portland Company was, for a time, the city's largest employer and many of its employees were immigrants from Canada, Ireland and Italy.
 Portland became a 20th-century rail hub as five additional rail lines merged into Portland Terminal Company in 1911.
 These rail lines also facilitated movement of returning Canadian troops from the First World War in 1919.
-Following nationalization of the Grand Trunk system in 1923, Canadian export traffic was diverted from Portland to Halifax, Nova Scotia, resulting in marked local economic decline.
-In the 20th century, icebreakers later enabled ships to reach Montreal in winter, drastically reducing Portland's role as a winter port for Canada.
+Following nationalization of the Grand Trunk system in 1923, Canadian export traffic was diverted from Portland to Halifax, resulting in marked local economic decline.
+Icebreakers later enabled ships to reach Montreal in winter, drastically reducing Portland's role as a winter port for Canada.